Review of Hearts on Fire Diamonds

 The trademarked tagline is “The World’s Most Perfectly Cut Diamond.”
 The company also has a square stone that is basically a uniquely faceted radiant, but they’re really famous for their round stone – so this is what we will focus on in this article.

 You might be wondering – if it’s just a regular round diamond, what’s so special about it?
 Well, to be fair, the cut really is as good as a round diamond can get.
+But so is the cut on many other round diamonds, like this stunning diamond from Blue Nile’s Astor Collection.

 5) The Range of Cut Qualities